lekt9/alBERT-app/README.md

 - **Access Everything**: Control your entire web stack - from internal dashboards to enterprise tools - through a single interface
 - **Stay in Flow**: Transform multi-step workflows into single commands
 - **Keep Your Security**: Uses your existing browser sessions and credentials - no new access needed
-- **Work Privately**: Everything runs locally.
+- **Work Privately**: Everything runs locally (soon).
 Your data and credentials never leave your machine

 ## 🚀 Quick Start